wesaraw/grocery-app-and-list/README.md

 9. Use **Edit Inventory** to change what you have on hand.
 10. Use **Edit Consumption** to record how much you used this year.
 11. Click **Add Item** if you want to track something new.
+12. Click **Remove Item** to delete an item you no longer want to track.

 That’s it!
 You can close the windows when you are done.
 The add-on keeps the information so you can refer to it later.